TathergangBrathering/Alphabetazation/draft/unit-test.md

 Hand-ling this right
 Catching it in time
 Oh what fun it is to right and write
-A unit test tonight
+A unit test today

   Unit tests, unit tests
   Unit test all day
   Oh what fun it is to write
-  A unit test tonight
+  A unit test today

 The test case is a mess
 Who would have ever guessed